Records with Sonobeat in 1976

 Throughout the '70s, Helmer is a busy and highly sought after Central Texas musician.
 Of Swedish ancestry, his home base is Hutto, a small Central Texas town about 15 miles west-northwest of the Blue Hole Sounds studios in Liberty Hill, but Helmer performs frequently in Austin as well as throughout Central Texas.
 Helmer offers up a combination of pop standards, such as Release Me, and traditional northern European folk songs like Beer Barrel Polka and Westphalia Waltz, which he performs on a Baldwin electric organ with sonic enhancements via an Arp Pro-Soloist synthesizer perched atop the Baldwin.
 The Arp provides sound effects, fiddles, and rhythm sounds that Helmer uses to create the impression an entire band is playing.
 And, unless you see Helmer perform at a VFW post, Lions Club event, night club, or private party, you won't suspect his sound is generated by just one person at the dual keyboards.
 Of course, today, a solo artist using a digital workstation and MIDI keyboard can sound like an entire orchestra; but Helmer – flying solo – sounds like an entire band long before such digital technology exists.
 He becomes a Central Texas celebrity because of his extraordinary keyboard talents.

 To complete Sonobeat's final album release, Bill brings Helmer back into the studio for an impromptu session on April 13, 1976, record ingtwo additional songs, Five Foot Two, Eyes of Blue and Cotton Eyed Joe.
 These tunes bring the total running time of the album to about the 40 minute vinyl standard.
 Helmer's album, Toe-Tapping Tunes, indeed is Sonobeat's final release, in summer '76.
-Bill succumbs to cancer in September '76, Helmer's album standing as Bill's final contribution to the Central Texas music scene.
+Bill succumbs to cancer in September '76, Helmer's album standing as Bill's final public contribution to the Central Texas music scene.
 To the best of our knowledge, Helmer, somewhere around age 90, still lives in Hutto.

 Helmer Dahl: Baldwin electric organ and Arp Pro-Soloist